Despite their compact size, baby pineapple produces sweet fruit after 2 to 3 years, but they demand ideal sunshine to make one.

 Select a healthy pineapple fruit and gently remove the top part and crown using a sterilized knife.

-- Dry the base of the crown in the sun for a week.
+- Remove excessive leaves from its base and dry the crown in the sun for a week.

 Your pineapple will start sprouting new leaves from the center after it firmly roots.

 Look for the suckers between the leaves of a mature pineapple.
-The suckers must be 20cm/8 inches long to propagate.

 - Gently twist it and pull it off to remove it from the base.